You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 How To Configure

-• Based on the essay’s configuration, learners can submit an essay to a grader for Feedback or a Grade (score), or self-grade their essays
+• Based on the assignment’s configuration, learners can submit an assignment or upload an assignment for feedback, for a grade (score), or a learner can self-grade their assignment.

-• Submitting an essay for self-grading gives the learner access to the essay rubric/grading criteria for them to judge their own work.
+• Submitting an assignment for self-grading gives the learner access to the assignment rubric/grading criteria for them to judge their own work.

-• Learners submitting the essay for feedback is similar to sending a first draft to an editor.
+• Learners submitting the assignment for feedback is similar to sending a first draft to an editor.

-• If a user submits an essay for feedback, the grader does not need to provide scores, but should provide commentary to help the user flesh out their essay.
+• If a learner submits an assignment for feedback, scores do not need to be provided, but commentary should be given to help the user flesh out their assignment.

-• After the grader provides their feedback, the user has the option to submit the essay again, either for feedback or for a grade.
+• After the grader provides their feedback, the learner has the option to submit the assignment again, either for feedback or for a grade.

-• Submitting an essay for a grade means that the grader must provide a score, and the user will not be able to resubmit the essay afterwards - this is their final draft.
+• Submitting an assignment for a grade means that score needs to be provided, and the learner will not be able to resubmit the assignment afterwards - this is their final draft.

-Enabled at the course level via Tenant Dashboard
+• Enabled at the course level via BluePrint.

 Name